 The intermediate files in the

 work/ directory allow you to restart a pipeline partway, without re-running everything from scratch.
-For example, consider the following scenario on O2:
+For example, consider the following scenario:

 As you run the pipeline on your datasets, the size of the